lamarios/Homedash2/DevelopPlugin.md

-# Developping a plugin for HomeDash
+# Developing a plugin for HomeDash

 Developing a module for HomeDash is pretty simple, you just need to follow a specific file and folder structure